 It’s quite straightforward.
-So, to make more money, you’re essentially paying the Swedish government upfront, and then they won’t interfere with your business at all.
+So, to make more money, you’re essentially paying the Swiss government upfront, and then they won’t interfere with your business at all.

 It’s a fair bargain considering how Switzerland is one of the few European countries with high life expectancy and quality of life.

 On average, women live up to eighty-three, and men live up to eighty-one.

 As mentioned before, Switzerland has a great banking sector and also amazing healthcare.